Search Engine Optimisation

-One of my favourite dodgy SEO practices of all time would be where they promise to get your business ranking number 1; but when you read the fine print you realise they mean your "Business Name".
-The problem here is that unless the majority of people seacrh for you by your business name, then this is worthless.
+One of my favourite dodgy SEO practices of all time would be companies who promise to get your business ranking at number 1, but when you read the fine print you realise they mean your "Business Name".
+The problem here is that unless the majority of people search for you by your business name, then this is worthless.
 In other words, you don't want to rank for "Bills' Plumbing" but rather "Plumber Brisbane".
 Funnily enough, the business name is a lot easier to rank for.

 When you do a search for something, you will usually be shown 10 different results on the first page.
 Other than being first, how can you stand out over the others so more people are likely to click your listing?
 The answer is in what your listing says.

 How many times have you searched for something and found listings with the title "Home" or "Welcome to our Website" etc?
 Do these make you want to click on them if you were searching for "Plumber Brisbane"?

 So SEO should also include influencing what you want Google (or Bing) to show when listing your website.